dpac14/Javascript-start/README.md

 # Javascript-Start
-A Code repo for javascript series at Chai aou Code
+A Code repo for javascript series at Chai aur Code